Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Intuitive arguments

 \section{Intuitive arguments}

 To make our more abstract discussions clear, we first try to motivate why our central claim might not, at all, be surprising and expand on the basic premise outlined in Section \ref{sec:sketch}.
 Consider a system that is, initially, in thermodynamic equilibrium with a sharp energy density $\epsilon$.
 For an initial closed equilibrium system (described by the microcanonical ensemble), the standard deviation of $\epsilon$ scales as $1/N$ while in open systems connected to a heat bath, the standard deviation of $\epsilon$ is ${\cal{O}}(1/\sqrt{N})$.
 In either of these two cases, the standard deviation of $\epsilon$ vanishes in the thermodynamic limit (similar results apply to any intensive thermodynamic variable), see, e.g., the right-hand panel of Figure \ref{Idea.}.
 Now imagine cooling the system.
 As the system is cooled, its energy density $\epsilon$ drops.
-Various arguments hint that as $\epsilon$ drifts downwards in value, its associated standard deviation also increases (see the central panel of Figure \ref{Idea.}).
+Various arguments hint that as $\epsilon$ drifts (or is ``translated'') downwards in value, its associated standard deviation also increases (see the central panel of Figure \ref{Idea.}).
 This is analogous to the increase in width of an initially localized ``wave packet'' with a non-trivial evolution (with the energy density itself playing the role of the packet location).
-On a rudimentary level, it might be hardly surprising that the energy density obtains a finite standard deviation when it continuously varies in time.
+This argument applies to {\it both quantum and classical systems} (with the classical probability distribution obeying a Liouville or Fokker-Planck type equations instead of the von Neumann equation obeyed by the quantum probability density matrices).
+Thus, on a rudimentary level, it might be hardly surprising that the energy density obtains a finite standard deviation when it continuously varies in time.
 A finite standard deviation of the energy density implies long range correlations of the local energy terms.
 This is so since the variance of the energy density

+Thus, if $\sigma_{\epsilon}$ is finite then the average $\overline{G}$ of $G_{ij}$ over all separations $|i-j|$ will be non-vanishing.
+More broadly, similar considerations apply to intensive quantities of the form $q=\frac{1}{N} \sum_{i} q_{i}$ that must have a sharp value in thermodynamic equilibrium.
+Thus, generally, if $q$ broadens as some parameters are varied, there must be finite connected correlations $(\langle q_{i} q_{j} \rangle - \langle q_{i} \rangle \langle q_{j} \rangle)$ even when $|i-j'|$ is the order of the linear dimension of a macroscopic system.
+Identical conclusions to the ones presented above may be drawn for systems that end in thermodynamic equilibrium (instead of starting from equilibrium) while experiencing a finite rate of change of their energy density at earlier times at which Eq. (\ref{central}) will hold.
+This effect may appear for quantum as well as classical systems.
+Generally, there are ``classical'' and ``quantum'' contributions \cite{class-quant+} to the variance $\sigma_{\epsilon}^2$.